by Doc Quantum, with CSyphrett

 “There are a few things that don’t make sense to me,” said Steel.
 “For example, how was it that a so-called water demon was able to incapacitate Captain Atom during all this time?
 The Captain Atom I know should’ve been able to handle Jundar all by himself.”

 “To be honest,” said Blue Beetle, “I don’t think Cap’s been himself lately.
-The Challenger disaster last month really bothered him, not to mention the destruction of all those cities last fall by the Subterranean Warlords.
+The Challenger disaster last month really… disturbed him.
 He’s been running himself ragged, not giving himself enough time to recharge.
 His power levels were lower than usual when we were tapped for the China mission.”

 “And now he’s quit,” said Steel.
 “We’ve got a genuine international incident on our hands, and the Sentinels are down for the count.”